North Carolina Insurance Broker Bond: A Comprehensive Guide

 How Much Does the North Carolina Insurance Broker Bond Cost?

-The North Carolina Insurance Broker bond costs just $50 per year.
+The North Carolina Insurance Broker bond costs just $50 per year or $5 per month.

 Who is Required to Purchase the Bond?